I'm a San Francisco-based freelance writer and blogger with nearly 10 years of writing experience behind me.

 - This is truly a high-quality crochet magazine.
 The patterns, the information, and the translations all combine to make this a crochet magazine that stands out from the pack even though new editions haven’t been produced since 2005.

 - Granny chic is super trendy!
-In addition to all of the people who were already interested in crocheting doilies and tablecloths there is an entire new generation of folks that have taken up this trend.
+In addition to all of the people who were already interested in crocheting doilies and tablecloths, there is an entirely new generation of folks that have taken up this trend.
 Granny chic is a popular new style that celebrates doilies and other items that haven’t been around the home for decades.
 These people are highly interested in the vintage designs for those home items that were featured regularly in Magic Crochet magazine.

 Other Crochet Magazines

-As a result, there aren’t a lot of crochet magazines on the market today and there’s definitely a gap ever since Magic Crochet magazine disappeared.
-However, there are a few great crochet magazines that you can get and although they won’t replace Magic Crochet for former subscribers they do offer a nice alternative.
+As a result, there aren’t a lot of crochet magazines on the market today, and there’s definitely been a gap ever since Magic Crochet magazine disappeared.
+However, there are a few great crochet magazines that you can get, and although they won’t replace Magic Crochet for former subscribers, they do offer a nice alternative.

 In terms of UK magazines, the best choice is probably Inside Crochet.
 This is one that North Americans do purchase although it’s more popular in the UK and it probably isn’t as popular here as Magic Crochet once was.
-The Art of Crochet is another UK magazine that helps to fill in some of the gap left by the disappearance of Magic Crochet.
+The Art of Crochet is another UK magazine that helps to fill in some of the gaps left by the disappearance of Magic Crochet.

 Were you a Magic Crochet magazine lover?
 Share your stories about this crochet magazine in the comments below!